oroinc/documentation/user_guide/entity_management.rst

   By default filled with the *Name* value."

-There are also optional fields in the section that can be defined for some of the fields subject to their type:
+There are also optional fields in the section that can be defined for some of the fields:

 .. csv-table::
   :header: "Field","Type","Description"
   :widths: 20,10,30

-  "Description","Any","Information to help you or other users understand the purpose and specifics of the created field in future."
+  "Description","Any","Information to help you or other users understand the purpose and specifics of the created field in the future."
-  "Length","String","Any number from 1 to 255 can be used to limit the length of string properties" "Precision","Decimal","Maximum number of digits that are present in the number" "Scale","Decimal","Maximum number of decimal places"
+  "Length","String","Any number from 1 to 255 can be used to limit the length of string properties" "Precision","Decimal","Maximum number of digits" "Scale","Decimal","Maximum number of decimal places"